Francisco de Saavedra: Saavedra and Yorktown

-In January 1781 he was finally released by the British, and began work in Havana.
+In January 1781, he was released by the British, and travelled to Havana.
 After making initial recommendations for administrative changes, over the next few months he helped to organise, and actually took part in Gálvez' successful siege of Pensacola, the key British base in Florida.
 On his return he found that his recommendations had been accepted by the Spanish government, and key officials had been replaced.
 In July, at the request of the Minister (José de Gálvez, Bernardo's uncle), Saavedra, who spoke and wrote French fluently, met in the French colony of St. Domingue with Admiral de Grasse to discuss the best ways of using the large French fleet he had brought across the Atlantic, and they agreed a plan for the following year, known as the Grasse-Saavedra Convention.
-First priority was to aid the French and American forces in the United States, preferably by attacking the British force in Virginia under Lord Cornwallis.
-Next was to regain control of Caribbean islands captured by the British.
-The final goal of the plan was the capture of Jamaica, by far the richest British possession in the West Indies.
+The first priority was to aid the French and American forces in the United States, preferably by attacking the British army in Virginia under Lord Cornwallis.
+The next priority was to regain control of Caribbean islands captured by the British.
+The final goal of the plan was the capture of Jamaica, by far the richest British colony in the West Indies.

 To finance phase 1, Saavedra obtained 100,000 pesos from the Spanish treasury in neighboring Santo Domingo.
 The Spanish had planned to finance the French and North Americans with pesos shipped through Veracruz from the mines in Mexico.
 The ships had not arrived, and then, finding that most of the Government money from Havana had been sent on to Spain, he appealed to Cuban citizens, who raised a further 500,000 pesos in a matter of hours.

+On August 17, the frigate Aigrette departed Cuba with the funds and rendezvoused with the remaining French fleet the following day, setting course for Chesapeake Bay.
+On August 30, they arrived off the Virginia coast, and by September 5, Robert Morris finally obtained 26,600 pesos from the French army’s treasurer to compensate the Continental Army soldiers.
+Eyewitness reports state this was the only payment the troops received throughout the war.
+Just over a month later, these American forces, alongside their French allies, achieved the critical triumph at Yorktown.